andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 #### 1.2.
 Functionalities in scope
 - All the features of Admin module which were defined in business requirements need to be tested: functional testing, GUI testing and API testing
-- The below user story was created in Jira and describes functional specifications of the Admin module
+- The below user story was created in Jira and describes functional specifications of the PIM module, for which the final project is performed upon.

 *Screenshots din Jira cu user story-ul